-If you’ve come here to read this, then chances are you’re in the market for making an investment – likely a sizable one at that – into a great outdoor sound system.
+If you’ve come here to read this, then chances are you’re in the market for making an investment – a sizable one perhaps – into a great outdoor sound system.

 The problem?
 Most people aren’t audiophiles – there are a lot of apparent choices for outdoor speakers, some of which have seemingly glammed up sales pages, but how do you know which ones are the best?